 You can also use some of your own props (like a foldable handheld fan) to hide your mask, if you want.

-Or, if you’re like us, just embrace and normalize the whole mask wearing experience.
+Or, if you’re like us, just embrace and normalize the whole mask-wearing experience by making a fashion statement with your face coverings.

 There are so many options for cute and adorable masks these days.
 And if you are the kind of person that likes DisneyBounding or you just want to match your mask to your outfit of the day, do it.